WE Innovate champions women-led teams with entrepreneurial ideas.

 The report can be shared with family and friends, allowing for open discussions surrounding mental health to take place, helping parents to interpret their experience more clearly and normalising these issues to help break down stigma.
 Connection to a specialist would also be discussed at this point.”

 Widely used in gynaecology, the speculum has not changed as an instrument since the Roman era.
-Matrix is a 21st century replacement of the speculum, designed for patient comfort and self-use in a clinical setting.
+Matrix is a 21st century replacement for the speculum, designed for patient comfort and self-use in a clinical setting.

 Given that 30% of eligible individuals did not attend their cervical smear appointments (42% of whom cited embarrassment as a cause), Matrix is well-placed to reduce preventable disease by improving patient attendance and deliver savings on the costs of missed appointments to the NHS.

-Their device has been designed with the patient experience and physiological understanding of the female body front of mind.
+The device has been designed with the patient experience and physiological understanding of the female body front of mind.
 It is digitally-enabled, AI-supported and designed for self use, so that patients can completely control the experience in their own time and space.
 It transmits visual data for real-time assessment in a unique digital archive that can be used inform treatment and further research.

 A Drainage System that Reduces Pollution in Cities